newrelic-experimental/nr-visually-complete/README.md

 This attribute is an integer that represents a time in milliseconds.

 Additionally, it generates another attribute called `vcStopOrig`, to indicate what caused the event.
-In normal ciscumstances the value will be `PageLoad`, which means the page loaded normally.
-If the value is `Watchdog`, it means the page load requiered too much time and the watchdog timer fired.
+In normal ciscumstances the value will be `pageload`, which means the page loaded normally.
+If the value is `watchdog`, it means the page load requiered too much time and the watchdog timer fired.
 In this case, the `vcValue` will indicate the time of the last element loaded before the watchdog triggered.

 ## Installation & Building